Energy in Rwanda: Micro scale solar

 The use of off-grid solar power has increased as solar panel prices have fallen and many areas do not expect grid connections in the near future.

 Solar power produces over 2% of electricity in the country.
 The country is in the midst of a rapid expansion of its electrical grid and many new plants are proposed or under construction.

 Biomass

 Biomass is the most important energy source utilized through firewood and agricultural waste for cooking.
 In 2014, this represented 85% of Rwanda's energy use.
 Peat from peat marshes in southwestern Rwanda will power two electrical plants.
-The first 15 MW plant is expected online in 2015 with the second, a 80 MW plant, expected in 2017.
+The first 15 MW plant is expected online in 2015 with the second, an 80 MW plant, expected in 2017.

 Other energy sources

 Petroleum, mainly for transportation, represented 11% of Rwanda's power in 2014.
 Although Rwanda is thought to have crude oil and natural gas reserves near Lake Kivu, as of 2014, there was no production of these resources and demand was met by imports.
 The Kenya–Uganda–Rwanda Petroleum Products Pipeline would transport oil between these countries if it is built.